Existence of equivariant models of spherical varieties and other G-varieties: Model for an inner twist of the group

 The center $Z_\dmd\subset G_\dmd$ acts on $Y_\dmd$, and this action clearly commutes with the action of~$G_\dmd$.
 Thus we obtain a canonical $\sG$-equivariant homomorphism

 \end{subsec}

-\begin{subsec} We need the nonabelian cohomology set $H^2(\sG,\sA_\dmd)$; see Springer \cite[1.14]{spr66}.
+\begin{subsec} We need the nonabelian cohomology set $H^2(\sG,\sA_\dmd)$; see Springer \cite[Section 1.14]{spr66}.
 Set $\Out(\sA)=\Aut(\sA)/\Inn(\sA)$, the group of outer automorphisms of $\sA$.
 The homomorphism $\tau\colon \sG\to\Aut(\sA)$ induces a homomorphism $\kappa\colon\sG\to\Out(\sA)$.
 We consider the set of 2-cocycles $Z^2(\sG,\sA,\kappa)$.
 By definition, a 2-{\em cocycle} $(f,g)\in Z^2(\sG,\sA,\kappa)$ is a pair of maps

-such that the pair $(f,g)$ satisfies conditions (5) of \cite[1.14]{spr66}, which we do not rewrite here.
-Here the map $g$ must be locally constant, and also $f$ must satisfy a certain continuity condition, which we do not need in this article; compare \cite[(1.14)]{FSS}.
-There is a natural equivalence relation on $Z^2(\sG,\sA,\kappa)$, see formula (6) in \cite[1.14]{spr66}.
+such that the pair $(f,g)$ satisfies conditions (5) of Springer \cite[Section 1.14]{spr66}, which we do not rewrite here.
+Here the map $g$ must be locally constant, and also $f$ must satisfy a certain continuity condition, which we do not need in this article; compare Flicker, Scheiderer, and Sujatha \cite[Definition (1.10)]{FSS}.
+There is a natural equivalence relation on $Z^2(\sG,\sA,\kappa)$, see formula (6) in \cite[Section 1.14]{spr66}.
 By definition, $H^2(\sG,\sA_\dmd)\coloneqq H^2(\sG,\sA,\kappa)$ is the quotient of $Z^2(\sG,\sA,\kappa)$ by this equivalence relation.

 Recall that an (abelian) 2-cocycle $z\in Z^2(k_0, Z_\dmd)$ is a locally constant map

 such that

 Then $\vk_*([z])\in H^2(\sG,\sA_\dmd)$ is by definition the class of the 2-cocycle $(\tau,\hs\vk\circ z)$, where $\tau\colon\sG\to\Aut(\sA)$ is as in \eqref{e:tau-tau}.
 This class is called \emph{neutral} if there exists a locally constant map $a\colon \sG \to \sA$ such that